Rana amurensis: Conservation

+Description

+Adults are light brown with smooth skin and irregular dark brown and yellow stripes, with a body length of 2–2.5 cm.

+Diet and breeding

 Rana amurensis favors beetles, and consumes 1.2–2.5 g of food per day.
 The average lifespan is three years.
 Their breeding season is very early, starting in late February in Korea.
 An egg sac contains 30-60 eggs.